jle64/dotfiles/README.md

 My dotfiles.
-You probably won't find anything super exciting in here.
+Mostly deal with setting shiny colors, setting a few preferences and installing a few add-ons.

-Mostly they deal with setting shiny colors, setting a few preferences and installing a few add-ons.
+Partially respect `XDG_` environment variables and work under various OS and shells.

-In theory, they respect `XDG_` environment variables and work under various OS and shells, but some parts might be bitrotten or broken.
+To use easily, clone the repo in `$HOME` and run `setup.sh`.

-To use them easily, clone the repo in your `$HOME` and use the `setup.sh` script.
+It doesn't modify anything, but just prints commands to selectively deploy configs.
-It doesn't modify anything, but it prints commands that you can use to selectively deploy them (mostly it helps you creating symlinks).
+Requires the GNU `stow` utility.